Saskatchewan Huskies: Awards and standings

 The Huskies are year after year one of the top sport schools in Canada.
-The football team is recognized as one of the best programs in U Sports.
-The football team has won the Vanier Cup as National Champions on 3 occasions (1990, 1996, and 1998) and have been runners up on 6 occasions since 1989.
+The football team is recognized as one of the strongest programs in U Sports.
+The football team has won the Vanier Cup as National Champions on 3 occasions (1990, 1996, and 1998) and have been runners up on 8 occasions.

 The men's volleyball has been national champions on four occasions, in 1979, 1988, 1999, and 2004.
-They continue to have a strong team each year.
 The U of S Huskies have also recently achieved success in men's and women's basketball, and wrestling.

 The most successful Huskie team is the Men's and Women's Track and Field teams.
 Combined they have won the Canada West conference championship 38 times and the national championships 12 times.
-Most of these championships were won under the leadership of Lyle Sanderson.
+Most of these championships were won under the leadership of Lyle Sanderson, who was inducted into the Saskatchewan Sports Hall of Fame.